ilyasabdulrahman/Data/README.md

 Writes a new file of each PDF document.
 Only includes the most updated change notice in each PDF document.
-Used the os module, NLTK, and the PyMuPDF module.
+Used the os module, the NLTK library, and the PyMuPDF module.